-Following the release of the Non-Network Options Report (NNOR), three submissions were received by the closing date of 21 December 2020.
+Energex published a Draft Project Assessment Report (DPAR) for the above described network constraint on 4 May 2021.
+Two submissions were received by the closing date of 15 June 2021.
 These submissions identified two feasible options:

-- Option 4: Establish multiple Battery Energy Storage Systems on multiple 11kV feeders across SSCMA and SSPPE - Option 5: Establish a single Battery Energy Storage System connected to SSCMA
+- Option 4: Establish multiple Battery Energy Storage Systems on multiple 11kV feeders across SSCMA and SSPPE - Option 5: Establish multiple Battery Energy Storage Systems on multiple 11kV feeders at SSCMA only

-This is a DPAR where Energex provides both technical and economic information about possible solutions and has been prepared in accordance with the requirements of clause 5.17.4(i).
+This FPAR, where Energex provides both technical and economic information about possible solutions, has been prepared in accordance with the requirements of clause 5.17.4(o) of the NER.

-Energex's preferred solution to address the identified need is Option 4 - Establish Battery Energy Storage Systems on multiple 11kV feeders across SSCMA and SSPPE.
-The DPAR seeks information from interested parties about possible alternate and cost-effective solutions to address the need for investment.
+Energex's preferred solution to address the identified need is Option 5 - Establish multiple Battery Energy Storage Systems on multiple 11kV feeders at SSCMA only.